 Yes.
-It is the responsibility of the seller to notify WaterNSW in writing of the agreed price of the water (refer Section 12.48 of the MDBA Water Trading Guidelines).
+It is the responsibility of the seller to notify WaterNSW in writing of the agreed price of the water (refer to Section 12.48 of the Murray-Darling Basin Authority (MDBA) Water Trading Guidelines).

 What happens if I don't fill in all the fields?